...

 Importance of Cash Flow Analysis

-You can use the c cash flow analysis to evaluate a company’s working capital.
-It is the amount of money available for regular business operations and managing other business activities.
-That is calculated by deducting current liabilities from current assets (cash or assets with a short time to maturity, such as notes receivable) (liabilities due during the upcoming accounting period).
+You can use the cash flow analysis to evaluate a company’s working capital.
+It is the money available for regular business operations and managing other business activities.
+Current liabilities are calculated by deducting current assets from current liabilities (cash or assets with a short time to maturity, such as notes receivable) (liabilities due during the upcoming accounting period).

-You may find out if your business can pay its debts and generate enough revenue to operate continually by conducting a cash flow analysis.
+Conducting a cash flow analysis can help you determine whether your business can pay its debts and generate enough revenue to operate continuously.
 While persistently positive cash flow indicates good things to come, long-term negative cash flow circumstances can signify a future bankruptcy.

 How Cash Flow Analysis Helps Businesses